TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxstopclusters.md

   "version": 2.3,
   "learnMoreLink": "https://aka.ms/adxstopclusters",
   "description": "(PREVIEW) Stop Azure Data Explorer clusters to reduce cost and keep its data", "longDescription": "Your cluster has data but is not being used.
-Stop the cluster to reduce cost and still save the data.
+Stop the cluster to reduce cost and still preserve the data.
 If the data is not needed, consider deleting the cluster to increase your savings.", "potentialBenefits": "Optimize cost",
   "actions": [
 	{